Maternal Complications After Childbirth

 - Pouring warm water over the vulva while passing urine will decrease the stinging pain.

-- Pain relievers to decrease the pain and stool softeners to prevent constipation and the need to push hard while passing stool will also help.
+- Pain relievers to decrease the pain and stool softeners to keep the stools soft will help prevent constipation and the need to push hard while passing stool will also help.

 Minor tears of the cervix are very common during delivery, especially in a woman who is delivering her first child and may not need to be repaired.
 But sometimes, major lacerations which can cause severe bleeding may also occur .
 In fact, cervical tears are the commonest form of traumatic post partum hemorrhage.